 I love how this looks!

-What’s the best way to cut eggplant?
+The best way to cut eggplant

 To chop the eggplant into cubes, cut the top stem and bottom ‘blossom’ end of the eggplant and then cut the entire eggplant crosswise into 1-inch thick slices.
 Cut the slices lengthwise to make 1-inch thick strips, then cut the strips into 1-inch thick cubes.